Air quality reporting: How useful a service is it, really?

 So, using the example of a parent of an elementary age child or children tuning into the late afternoon news broadcast looking for an air quality report that includes information on current outside area air quality conditions, if the only related information being reported is what the next day’s air quality forecast is likely to be, then this for this particular parent, would be of only limited value.
 I raise this point because when I catch the report on air quality, the next day’s forecast, more often than not, is all the information that I receive, which, for my purposes and perhaps that of others in terms of our getting the information sought, this would mean turning to a different source.
 More on this in a moment.

 But, there is an exception.
 What I have noticed is that if area air is in the unhealthy zone at the time the broadcast television air quality report is given then information related to current air quality is oftentimes reported.
-I will give broadcast news reporting that.
+I will give broadcast television news reporting that.

-Print news reporting
+Print-news reporting

 Here again, limited information is provided.
 And, in the case of the local newspaper I get at my door, it seems like you have to be purposely looking for the air quality information in order to spot it.
 That’s the opinion held by this author, anyway.